 My name is Robin, and so far I've been alive for over half a century.

 In addition to the usual 9-to-5, I spent 7 years developing recipes and writing (in Spanish and English) about authentic Mexican food for thespruceeats.com.
 Now the hubs and I maintain our own blog, where we share recipes from North, Central, and South America: comboplate.net

 Fluent in English and Spanish.
 Have studied some Italian, Portuguese, German, and Polish.
 I love language, languages, and linguistics!
 However, I am not usually very talkative at all -- go figure.
 I do tend to be more loquacious in writing, as evidenced by the length of this profile! lol

-FOLKLORE, popular culture and festivals, local history and quirky local places, the history and traditions of HOLIDAYS of all sorts (I adore Groundhog Day!)
+FOLKLORE, popular culture and festivals, local history and quirky local places, the history and traditions of HOLIDAYS of all sorts (I adore Groundhog Day, for example.)

 Cooking, baking, COOKBOOKS; reading, talking about, trying and developing recipes.